mattn/go-sqlite3/README.md

     Use `loc=auto` in SQLite3 filename schema like `file:foo.db?loc=auto`.

-* Can use this in multiple routines concurrently?
+* Can I use this in multiple routines concurrently?

     Yes for readonly.
 But, No for writable.
 See [#50](https://github.com/mattn/go-sqlite3/issues/50), [#51](https://github.com/mattn/go-sqlite3/issues/51), [#209](https://github.com/mattn/go-sqlite3/issues/209).

-* Why is it racy if I use a `sql.Open("sqlite", ":memory:")` database?
+* Why is it racy if I use a `sql.Open("sqlite3", ":memory:")` database?

     Each connection to :memory: opens a brand new in-memory sql database, so if the stdlib's sql engine happens to open another connection and you've only